apache/parquet-format/CONTRIBUTING.md

    ubiquity of Parquet and the length of time it has been used, libraries should support reading older versions of the format to the greatest extent possible.

-2. New release versions should NOT be enabled by default before 6 months has elapsed after the release.
+2. New release versions should NOT be enabled for writers by default (i.e. end-users must opt-in to new versions) before 6 months has elapsed after the release.
 New release versions should be enabled by default within 18 months after the format release.